 If you can’t pay off your credit card bills in full every week, try to make the minimum payment every week to pay less interest and get out of debt faster.

 And if you’re trying to improve your credit score, I recommend that you check it for free on a weekly basis.
+Your credit card issuer may offer free credit scores from your dashboard.

 4. Pay Any Other Bills